RinniSwift/Computer-Science-with-iOS/gcd.md

 Now within the receiveValue completion, it will be handled on the main queue.

 > :bulb: Combine is very useful when wanting to extract out access information in the completion.
 Which is what we want.
 To have as little code as possible.

+---

+# Operation vs. GCD

+### Operation

+`Operation` works with `OperationQueue`.
+Both are built on top of *GCD*.

+An `Operation` is an abstract class.
+You'd use `BlockOperation` or create you own subclass of `Operation`.
+You can start the operation by manually adding it to the operation queue or calling start on it.

+Creating a subclass would require overriding the `main()` method by adding in logic to perform work.
+Also make sure to add in checks for it's state.

+Operation
+> - Pros:\
+> Can add/remove dependencies to an operation to start executing once all other operations have completed and remove once you don't need to depend on other operations to start.
+> - Cons:\
+> Can re-use, cancel, or suspend tasks.\
+> Can become hard for others to maintain the code.\
+> Adds a little extra overhead compared to GCD.\
+> Test extensively to make sure that the introduction of threads is actually an improvement.
+Testing can be done through Xcode instruments in the debugger menu.
+Also keep in mind of slow/fast network, slow/fast devices, and devices with a different number of cores.

+### GCD

+GCD is a lightweight way to represent units of work that are going to executed concurrently.
+You don't need to schedule the tasks, but rather let the system handle it for you.
+You can provide QoS to each task to expedite some proceses.

 # GCD APIs